 The Group Function Legal supports the audits done by Group Internal Audit following the same audit process.
-The Group Function Environment, Safety and Health (ESH) organized nine external health and safety compliance audits.
-The focal points were primarily occupational health and safety including legislative compliance.
+The Group Function Environment, Safety and Health (ESH) organized 10 external health and safety compliance audits.
+The focal points were occupational health and safety compliance with applicable regulations.
 The results of each of these audits were discussed directly with the responsible managers, and an agreement was reached on any improvements required.
+Audit actions are reported in a central repository (group tool) that enables the follow-up and tracking of closures and is regularly reviewed by management.
 The latest status of the company's risks relating to environment, safety and health is reported to the Audit Committee once a year.
-Apart from these formal audits, internal investigations (triggered by reports from the compliance hotlines, e-mails, telephone calls or other avenues of communication) were carried out during 2020 and at least two employees had to leave Sulzer because of violations of Sulzer's Code of Business Conduct.
+Apart from these formal audits, internal investigations (triggered by reports from the compliance hotlines, e-mails, telephone calls or other avenues of communication) were carried out during 2021 and at least five employees had to leave Sulzer because of violations of Sulzer's Code of Business Conduct.
 Others received warnings or faced other disciplinary measures.
 However, most of the reports received concerned non-material issues.